2020 Price Prize Winners Announced

-CCAPP is proud to announce the winners of the 2019 Price Prize in Cosmology and Astrophysics!
+CCAPP is proud to announce Chiara Salemi (MIT) and Carl Fields (MSU) as the winners of the 2020 Price Prize in Cosmology and Astrophysics!

 About the Prize